PPM Logo

 iii.
 Pharmacy Students will be appointed in consultation with the Skaggs School of Pharmacy Associated Students and the Dean of the Skaggs School of Pharmacy or their designee.

 i.
-Staff members will be appointed by the Vice Chancellor – Student Affairs or their designee.
+Staff members will be appointed by the Vice Chancellor – Student Affairs and Campus Life or their designee.

 ii.
 Faculty members will be appointed by the Academic Senate.